7 Fascinating Examples of Extinction in Psychology You Should Know

 Example 2: Non-Extinction of Brand Attitudes

-According to recent findings, emotional connections play a critical role in shaping preferences, as they create lasting impressions that are difficult to alter.
-Notably, the US Chamber of Commerce highlights that 55% of first impressions of companies are visual, emphasizing how impactful imagery can further strengthen these emotional ties.
+According to recent findings, play a critical role in shaping preferences, as they create lasting impressions that are difficult to alter.
+Notably, the US Chamber of Commerce highlights that 55% of of companies are visual, emphasizing how impactful imagery can further strengthen these emotional ties.
 Additionally, consistent exposure to a company's messaging is necessary to enhance recognition and recall, which is central to understanding attitudes.

 As noted by Sprout Social,